tarantool/doc/sphinx/reference/reference_lua/socket.rst

-In this example a connection is made over the internet between the Tarantool server and tarantool.org, then an HTTP "head" message is sent, and a response is received: "``HTTP/1.1 200 OK``".
+In this example a connection is made over the internet between the Tarantool server and tarantool.org, then an HTTP "head" message is sent, and a response is received: "``HTTP/1.1 200 OK``" or something else if the site has moved.
 This is not a useful way to communicate with this particular site, but shows that the system works.

 .. code-block:: tarantoolsession